Company Accidental Damage Theft Personal Accident Worldwide Cover Breakdown Product

 Bicycle Insurance Ireland

-In Ireland, the cost of purchasing a bicycle can range from hundreds to thousands of euro, so it is comforting to know that these environmentally friendly, healthy and fun modes of transport can be insured for up to €6,000.
+In Ireland, the cost of purchasing a bicycle can range from hundreds to thousands of Euros, so it is comforting to know that these environmentally friendly, healthy and fun modes of transport can be insured for up to €10,000 each.
+And if you have more bikes in your household, you can insure them all under a single policy up to a maximum of €30,000.

-Theft Cover
+Theft cover

 As bicycles become more advanced and expensive, they attract even greater attention from unsavoury characters, who can steal and resell a bike within 24 hours.
 Theft cover means the insurer will replace the bicycle due to theft, replace parts that have been taken or fix the damage done to the bike after a failed theft attempt.